-After your initial investment in the Fund(s) you choose, you can invest further amounts on a one-off or regular basis.
+After your initial investment in the fund(s) you choose, you can invest further amounts on a one-off or regular basis.

-Payment option How to invest Lump-sum or regular How to make a lump-sum or regular payment payments Simply login to your AMP Managed Funds account Online and follow the instructions to complete the lump-sum or regular payment set-up.
-Frequency Lump-sum payment - as often as you like.
+How to invest

+How to make a lump-sum or regular payment

+Simply login to your AMP Managed Funds account Online and follow the instructions to complete the lump-sum or regular payment set-up.

+Frequency

+Lump-sum payment - as often as you like.

 Regular payment - weekly, fortnightly, 4 weekly, monthly, annually.

+Minimum amount

-Minimum amount There is currently no minimum lump-sum or regular payment requirement.
+There is currently no minimum lump-sum or regular payment requirement.